 The McKinley family were of English and Scots-Irish descent.
 William's earliest immigrant ancestor, David McKinley came to Pennsylvania from County Antrim in the 1700s.
 William's mother's family, the Allisons, were among the earliest settlers in Pennsylvania.
 McKinley was the last serving president who fought in the American Civil War.

-It seems Theodore Roosevelt was the first US president with an abundant mix of European ancestry.
-Research has revealed Dutch, Scots-Irish, English, German, Welsh, French and Scottish lineage, including a rather intriguing connection to Robert the Bruce.
+It seems Theodore Roosevelt was the first US president with an abundant mix of European heritage.
+Research has revealed Dutch, Scots-Irish, English, German, Welsh, French, and Scottish lineage, including a rather intriguing connection to Robert the Bruce.
 Theodore is distantly related to the second of the Roosevelt presidents, Franklin D. They were fifth cousins.

 Richard Robert Taft, the first known ancestor in William's famous family, died in County Louth, Ireland in 1700.
 His son, Robert Senior, emigrated to Massachusetts and married an Englishwoman, Sarah Simpson.
 One branch of the Taft family includes Lydia Taft, America's first female voter.
 She was William's great-great-great grand-aunt.